LiamEdwards931/animania/README.md

     - button to display all product details in a modal for an easier overview
     - button to add size quantities for products that are clothing.
     - paginated pages.
+    - This page IS NOT designed for mobile due to the size of the columns.

     ![Amend products page](readmeimages/feature-images/Amend_products/amendproducts.png)